Antonia Tryphaena: Queen of Thrace

 Before 12 AD, Tryphaena married Thracian Prince Cotys III.
 Cotys was the son and heir of the Roman client rulers of Thrace, Rhoemetalces I and Pythodoris I. In 12 AD Rhoemetalces I died, at which point Tryphaena became queen of Thrace.

 Only two ancient sources make reference to her: the historian Tacitus and Strabo the Geographer.
 Tacitus refers to her as Cotys’ widow and Strabo refers to her as the unnamed daughter of Polemon Pythodoros and the wife of Cotys.
 The Greek geographer Strabo was a friend to her mother.

 We also know of Tryphaena from numismatic evidence, inscriptions and buildings she ordered to be commissioned.
 On surviving coinage, her royal title is ΒΑΣΙΛΙΣΣΗΣ ΤΡΥΦΑΙΝΗΣ (Queen Tryphaena).
-In the ancient Greek city of Cyzicus (now in modern Turkey) which became second her residence, Tryphaena and her children have left a number of inscriptions in Cyzicus.
+In the ancient Greek city of Cyzicus (now in modern Turkey) which became second her residence, Tryphaena and her children have left a number of inscriptions.
 Some of these inscriptions mention her and reveal her descent, for example: